-- We are leaders in the international Stroke Recovery and Rehabilitation Roundtable – a group that has developed guidelines to standardized research around the world.
+We are among the leaders in the International Stroke Recovery and Rehabilitation Alliance – a group that has developed guidelines to standardized research around the world.

 "I’m excited about working globally with CPSR and I think it’s time we aspired to cure stroke"